 Eventually, Waterblight Ganon will decide to swap to those Guardian-like laser beams.
 When this happens, we recommend avoiding them, but performing a perfect block and parrying just as the beam is about to hit you will send it right back at them.
 It's your call.

 Keep your wits about you and Waterblight Ganon will eventually fall, leaving behind a heart container.
 Use the Sheikah Slate on the main terminal and you'll have finally conquered Vah Ruta.
+You'll also receive a blesisng power.
+This one acts as a second life if you die, filling your heart containers and then some.

 For more help in beating Waterblight Ganon, follow this helpful video which will show you how to do exactly that.